 - 9. The UUP delegation explained their proposals were an outline form of the essential framework of the internal governance of Northern Ireland.
 Their proposals fell within the parameters of the talks as agreed, and constituted workable proposals which they believed would prove durable.
 The proposals sought to return the governance of Northern Ireland to a population which currently had a missing generation of politicians as a consequence of direct rule.
-Their proposals had been designed to overcome stresses and divisions they had foreseen, and they recognised that the institutions must be able to develop in the light of experience and in parallel with constitutional changes in the rest of the UK. - The Alliance Party delegation asked about the electoral system, focussing on the under-representation of minorities under the "first past the post" system which the UUP said they preferred. delegation explained that demographics would ensure that minorities were represented across Northern Ireland.
+Their proposals had been designed to overcome stresses and divisions they had foreseen, and they recognised that the institutions must be able to develop in the light of experience and in parallel with constitutional changes in the rest of the UK. - 10.
+The Alliance Party delegation asked about the electoral system, focussing on the under-representation of minorities under the "first past the post" system which the UUP said they preferred.
+The UUP delegation explained that demographics would ensure that minorities were represented across Northern Ireland.
 They then outlined the modified list system which is the form of proportional representation they found most acceptable, were that to be the method decided on.
-Under the modified list system, each elector had The first was a constituency vote in which he could two votes. choose an individual to represent him.
+Under the modified list system, each elector had two votes.
+The first was a constituency vote in which he could choose an individual to represent him.
 This election might be conducted either under the "first past the post" system or the alternative vote proportional representation system.
-The second party vote.
-Each party would draw up а list of candidates, and the number elected would depend on the proportion of In response to a question on their opposition to the votes secured.
-STV, the UUP said that STV tended to encourage maverick elements, whereas the system they had proposed allowed the party greater control, whilst ensuring proportionality.
-The system was similar to used The election of single constituency that in Germany. representatives gave the electorate a clearer view of who was their representative.
+The second vote was a party vote.
+Each party would draw up a list of candidates, and the number elected would depend on the proportion of the votes secured.
+In response to a question on their opposition to STV, the UUP said that STV tended to encourage maverick elements, whereas the system they had proposed allowed the party greater control, whilst ensuring proportionality.
+The system was similar to that used in Germany.
+The election of single constituency representatives gave the electorate a clearer view of who was their representative.